AndrewKinsman/Kaggle-Titanic-tidyverse/Titanic_tidyverse.md

 ## Model Building

 So let's build a model.
-Here we use the cforest() function from the party package, a type of random forest that is based on conditional inference trees.
+Here we shall use the cforest() function from the party package, a type of random forest that is based on conditional inference trees.
+Note that we are using a log transformation of Fare for the reasons outlined above.

 ```r